/

 Openreach & CityFibre

-Zen delivers broadband over multiple UK networks, including Openreach and CityFibre, and may use other network partners depending on your address.
-That lets it serve a much wider chunk of the country than a single-network provider.
+Zen delivers broadband over multiple UK networks, including Openreach and CityFibre, with the exact network depending on your address.
+That gives Zen a wider footprint than a single-network provider, but it also means available speeds, installation details and supplied kit can vary by location.

-Zen is the layer on top.
-The fibre in the ground belongs to the network operator, but Zen handles the package design, support and much of the overall customer experience.
-That is why two providers using the same line can still feel very different in day-to-day use.
+Zen is the service layer on top of the physical network.
+The fibre in the ground is operated by the network provider, while Zen handles the package, billing, support and customer experience.
+That is why two broadband providers using the same physical line can still feel different day to day.

 Zen Internet Broadband Reviewed